bagelbits/dnd-3.5-tools/character-specific/Krag/README.md

 Damage calculator for D&amp;D character

 Deals with choosing between shield bash (charging or not), gore, and throwing boulders.
 As well as all feats that modify my combat damage.
 Also deals with cleave damage too.
 Auto-rolling dice can be turned off for manual rolls.
+Now will important stats from the character xml.

 TODO:
 * Rage feat/Bear form bonus feat